 Housing can be a big problem for international students traveling overseas to attend community college in the U.S. Many of these campuses do not provide accommodations for students, and their location can limit how much affordable housing is nearby.
 However, U.S. News

 reports in a separate article that numerous options now exist for international students at community colleges nationwide – even those that do not currently offer on-campus housing

 Community colleges are quickly learning that they need to provide housing options for international students that are affordable and convenient to campus.
 Housing programs might include anything from campus dormitories to housing close to campus, through apartments or host families.
-Dormitories offer immediate immersion into American culture, which some international students appreciate to help them acclimate to a new country sooner.
+Dormitories offer speedy immersion into American culture, which some international students appreciate helping them acclimate to a new country sooner.

 Other international students prefer the softer touch of a “homestay

 ” program, where they live with host families that help them adapt to the foreign culture while providing room and (sometimes) board.
 International students looking into housing options at a community college should first inquire as to whether housing is guaranteed for students at the school.
 In addition, students should find out how close the housing is to the college campus and whether any meals are included in the housing fee.

 This video offers five reasons why community colleges may be a good option for international students.

 As international students explore the challenges facing them at U.S. community colleges today, they should also keep in mind that many of these institutions are in the process of actively recruiting international students to their ranks.
 MLive

 reports that some two-year schools in the state have increased their focus on international students to broaden interest in their programs.